-Configuration nodes keep a persistent copy of the intended configuration states and store them in cassandra database. they are also responsible for translating the high-level data model into a lower-level form suitable for interacting with control nodes.
+Configuration nodes – These nodes keep a persistent copy of the intended configuration states and store them in cassandra database.
+They are also responsible for translating the high-level data model into a lower-level form suitable for interacting with control nodes.

-Control nodes are responsible for propagating the low-level state data it received from configuration node to the network devices and peer systems in an eventually consistent way.
-They implements a logically centralized control plane that is responsible for maintaining network state. control nodes run XMPP with network devices, and run BGP with each other.
+Control nodes – These nodes are responsible for propagating the low-level state data it received from configuration node to the network devices and peer systems in an eventually consistent way.
+They implements a logically centralized control plane that is responsible for maintaining network state.
+Control nodes run XMPP with network devices, and run BGP with each other.

-Analytics nodes are mostly about statistics and logging.
-They are responsible for capturing real-time data from network elements, abstracting it, and presenting it in a form suitable for applications to consume. it collect, store, correlate, and analyze information from network elements.
+Analytics nodes – These nodes are mostly about statistics and logging.
+They are responsible for capturing real-time data from network elements, abstracting it, and presenting it in a form suitable for applications to consume.
+It collects, stores, correlates, and analyzes information from network elements.

 TF vRouter components

-TF vRouter is running in each compute node.
+TF vRouter is the main forwarding module running in each compute node.
 The compute node is a general-purpose x86 server that hosts tenant VMs running customer applications.

 TF vRouter consists two components:

-the vRouter agent: the local control plane.
+The vRouter agent, which is the local control plane.

-the vRouter forwarding plane
+The vRouter forwarding plane

 In the typical configuration, Linux is the host OS and KVM is the hypervisor.
-The Contrail vRouter forwarding plane can sits either in the Linux kernel space, or in the user space in dpdk mode. more details will be covered in later chapters.
+The Contrail vRouter forwarding plane can sits either in the Linux kernel space, or in the user space in DPDK mode.
+More details about this will be covered in later chapters.

 vRouter Agent.